 You can type in your keywords, hashtag, or username on TweetReach.
-Once you log in (with Twitter), it returns a snapshot of analytics including reach, exposure, activity over ten days and also contributors to the topic.
-Specifically for profiles you can also see a Twitter timeline and most retweeted tweets.
+Once you log in (with Twitter), it returns a snapshot of social media analytics including reach, exposure, activity over ten days and also contributors to the topic.
+Specifically for profiles, you can also see a Twitter timeline and most retweeted tweets.
 The free version is helpful if you’re analyzing just 100 tweets.

-It’s easy to do a simple competitor research or choose the keyword you’re following.
+It’s easy to do simple competitor research or choose the keyword you’re following.

 And, while there are plenty others in the fray, the one that’s coming up, also next year is from social scheduling tool, Buffer.